-Every year, the Chateau Impney Hill Climb is proud to welcome the RAF to the event, and 2018 was no different.
+The Chateau Impney Hill Climb is proud to welcome the RAF to the event again in 2019.
 In 2018 we were treated to flypasts from the C-47 Dakota and a Hawker Hurricane.

 The Douglas C-47 Skytrain, or ‘Dakota’, was a US aircraft and was an adaptation of a civilian plane.
 With additions such as a cargo door, a hoist attachment, and a strengthened floor, it become one of the most extensively used military transport aircrafts amongst the Allies and was so successful that it is still in active service today.
 The C-47 was used for dropping paratroopers, and this was particularly noticeable in the D-Day landings of June 1944.
 Approximately 50,000 paratroopers were dropped by C-47 during this crucial manoeuvre.